Less LLM, More Documents: Searching for Improved RAG: Experiment

 \subsubsection{LLM Context Utilization Remains Stable Across Corpus Scales.}

-As shown in Figure~\ref{fig:rate-progressive}, the Utilization Ratio remains approximately constant across corpus scales and is clustered across models within a narrow band, indicating stability with respect to $n$.
-Although both $\mathrm{CB}@n$ and $\mathrm{Coverage}@n$ grow with $n$, their ratio fluctuates only slightly.
-Thus, corpus scaling primarily raises the \emph{coverage of relevant evidence}, while the efficiency with which generators convert available evidence into correct answers remains largely unchanged.
-Consequently, the benefits realized by the generator scale approximately in proportion to the availability of the answer-bearing context, making corpus growth a reliable axis of improvement in RAG.
+As shown in Figure~\ref{fig:rate-progressive}, the Utilization Ratio stays approximately constant across corpus scales and varies only slightly across models.
+Although both $\mathrm{CB}@n$ and $\mathrm{Coverage}@n$ increase with $n$, their ratio remains stable, indicating that corpus scaling primarily improves answer-bearing evidence coverage rather than changing how efficiently generators use the provided context.
+As a result, gains largely track the increased availability of relevant evidence as the corpus grows.

 \paragraph{Non-monotonic Context Utilization} One might expect larger LLMs to always leverage retrieved context more effectively, but Figure~\ref{fig:rate-progressive} shows otherwise.
 Mid-sized models ($M_{1.7B}$ and $M_{4B}$) achieve the highest Utilization Ratio (peaking near 42\%), while the largest $M_{14B}$ lags behind.
 This suggests that context utilization does not grow monotonically with model size, and mid-sized models can sometimes exploit retrieval more efficiently than their larger counterparts.